googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Two formats are defined: format 0 for clip boxes without variation, and format 1 allowing for clip boxes that can vary in a variable font.

-Any content drawn outside the clip box should not render.
+Any content drawn outside the clip box shall not render.

 NOTE: The clip box is not required to be a tight bounding box around the content.
 However, as it is anticipated it may be used to guide allocation it is desirable